vectorclash/astro-automation-tool/README.md

 ### 4. Preview Banners

-Start the development server:
+Start the development server with live reload:

 ```bash
 npm run dev
 ```

-Visit `http://localhost:4321` to preview all banner sizes.
+This starts a BrowserSync server with automatic rebuilding on file changes.
+Visit the URL displayed in the terminal to preview all banner sizes simultaneously.

 ### 5. Package Banners